mjtsai1974/DevBlog/_posts/2020-03-26-rl-rmax-part4.md

 ## Prologue To Model-Based RL Algorithm <font color="Red">RMAX</font> - Part 4
 <p class="message">
-The <font color="Red">RMAX</font> theorem guarantees that the learning efficiency is polynomila and would be proved in this article.
+The <font color="Red">RMAX</font> theorem guarantees that the learning efficiency is polynomial and would be proved in this article.
 </p>

 ### The <font color="Red">RMAX</font> Theorem